-In consideration of the services provided by Contractor in accordance with all terms, conditions, and specifications set forth in this Agreement and in Exhibit A and C, County shall make payment to Contractor based on the rates and in the manner specified in Exhibits B and B1.
+In consideration of the services provided by Contractor in accordance with all terms, conditions, and specifications set forth in this Agreement and in Exhibits A, C, and Attachments F, H, and I, County shall make payment to Contractor based on the rates and in the manner specified in Exhibits B and B1.
 County reserves the right to withhold payment if County determines that the quantity or quality of the work performed is unacceptable.
-In no event shall County's total fiscal obligation under this Agreement exceed FOUR MILLION THREE HUNDRED TWENTY-THREE THOUSAND, NINE HUNDRED AND TWENTY-ONE DOLLARS (\$4,323,921).
-In the event that the County makes any advance payments, Contractor agrees to refund any amounts in excess of the amount owed by the County at the time of contract termination or expiration.
+If County determines to withhold payment due to non-performance, County shall issue a corrective action plan.
+The corrective action plan will outline how to correct services and the Contractor shall respond to the plan within 10 business days.
+In no event shall County's total fiscal obligation under this Agreement exceed FOUR MILLION FOUR HUNDRED NINETY-SIX THOUSAND FIVE HUNDRED TWENTY-EIGHT DOLLARS (\$4,496,528).
+In the event that the County makes any advance payments, Contractor agrees to refund any amounts in excess of the amount owed by the

+County at the time of contract termination or expiration.
 Contractor is not entitled to payment for work not performed as required by this Agreement.